meselgroth/Starcraft2Bot/readme.md

 The 2nd option seemed best.
 The current version loops every half second, receives new intel (game info) and triggers each manager.
 If a manager requires an action it is queued in the Build Queue.

 # Useful
 DebugDraw can highlight things in the game for debugging (where the bot tried to do something).
-It appears only one drawing is displayed and each new one clears the previous.
+It appears only the latest DebugDraw message is displayed and each new one clears the previous.
+To add multiple drawings, they must be in the same message.